 But I didn’t start writing until my early 40s, not until I heard a whisper.
 Then the words poured out of me.
 And I channeled all of my reading experience, all of that passion for love and excitement and exploration into gripping, thrilling stories.
 Well, that was my hope.
 I discovered that the love of writing doesn’t necessarily translate into being skilled at writing.
 It took 10,000 hours of practice (and then some) plus critique groups and classes and a huge AHA moment about GMC (goal, motivation, and conflict) to understand the journey of a story and how to craft one.
 After that, what fun!

 I’ve always been fascinated about relationships and unceasingly curious about why people do what they do.
 The themes of my stories focus on love (what we always strive for) and forgiveness (what we always need).
-My books include F.A.I.T.H. - Finding Answers in the Heart, Volumes I and II, the historical novel The Sacred Flame, and the award-winning contemporary sequel Bella Toscana, and my new addition The Heart of Everything.
+My books include F.A.I.T.H. - Finding Answers in the Heart, Volumes I and II, the historical novel The Sacred Flame, the award-winning contemporary sequel Bella Toscana, and my new addition The Heart of Everything.

 I’m also an editor, publisher, and CEO of Words of Passion, helping women write from the heart so they can put their passion into words and create award-winning books which uplift and inspire others.